EnterpriseDB/edb-terraform/README.md

 > :information_source:
 > Examples of infrastructure files with templates found inside of [docs/examples/templates](./docs/examples/templates)

+### :lock: State file
+By default, state will be saved locally.
+This can be overwritten when generating the project by passing in the `--remote-state-type` option.
+The backend will be saved with an empty configuration, this forces `terraform init` to prompt the user or requires `-backend-config` as key-values or a filepath with key-values.

+Options:
+- `local` - (Default) saves state to `terraform.tfstate`.
+- `cloud` - save state to cloud provider's backend offering.
+- `postgres` | `postgresql` - save state to a Postgres database.
+- `hashicorp` - save state to HashiCorp Consul.
+- Unknown options will be written directly to `providers.tf.json` file

+### :factory: Provider Versions
+Terraform provider versions will be locked to a maximum version.
+This version information is available within `providers.tf.json` under `terraform.required_providers` when a project is created.
+Since this is a json file,
+  it can be updated to accomodate new versions or remove the version to get the max version.
+This avoids the need to also maintain a .terraform.hcl.lock file

 ### :open_file_folder: Project directory layout
 ```
 .